 The optimal treatment is to rehabilitate the back with an eye on the specific functions and activities that you will need to perform in your working life or in your spare time.
 The best way to achieve this is through training, such as aerobics, which improves stabilization, strength, functioning and oxygen absorption.

 If you experience acute pain or if you experience a worsening of your chronic pain, try to find the cause of this pain and reduce the intensity of the exercise or activity that causes it.
 As your training progresses and your pain levels decrease, it is necessary to gradually increase the intensity of everyday activities to return to your usual activity level.
 It can often take three to six months to achieve the desired effects of the training.
 For this reason, it can be a good idea to get help to stay motivated.

 Many people are under the impression that training shouldn’t cause pain, but pain from exercising is acceptable if the level of pain isn’t too high and if it abates quickly after performing the exercises.
 This is similar to how stretching exercises are supposed to concentrate on the muscle areas that are the most painful.

 Exercise and training are generally the best-documented forms of treatment.
-Stay in good shape.
-Make especially sure that you have strong stomach and back muscles to reduce the risk of relapse.
+Stay in good shape and make sure that you have strong stomach and back muscles in order to reduce the risk of relapse.